 Antonio Brown appears in court days after being released from jail

-FORT LAUDERDALE, Fla. – Troubled former NFL star Antonio Brown appeared in court Tuesday morning, days after he was released from the Broward County Jail.
+FORT LAUDERDALE, Fla. – Troubled former NFL star Antonio Brown appeared in court Tuesday morning, days after he was released from the main Broward County jail.

 Brown posted a $110,000 bond on Friday after he was arrested in connection with an altercation involving the driver of a moving truck.

-On Tuesday, a Broward County judge lessened the terms of his release, stating that Brown, who was outfitted with a GPS ankle monitor last week, is now permitted to travel throughout the continental U.S. for work purposes as long as he notifies the court ahead of time.
+A Broward County judge lessened the terms of his release Tuesday, stating that Brown, who was outfitted with a GPS ankle monitor last week, is now permitted to travel throughout the continental U.S. for work purposes as long as he notifies the court ahead of time.

 He still must undergo a mental health evaluation and is not allowed to possess firearms or ammunition.